NethServer/nethsecurity-docs/openvpn_tunnels.rst

 -----------------
 The web interface allows the configuration of advanced features like:

-* Multiple remote host: Multiple remote server addresses can be specified for redundancy; the OpenVPN client will try to connect to each host in the given order
+* ``Multiple remote host``: multiple remote server addresses can be specified for redundancy; the OpenVPN client will try to connect to each host in the given order

 * Protocol: OpenVPN is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used